brucou/cycle-state-machine-demo/README.md

 3. The user can review its application before applying, and modify it

-4. To avoid having to reenter information, previously entered information should be kept
+4. **NEW** : To avoid having to reenter information, previously entered information should be kept

+5. **NEW** : The user will be able to join a team, but also to unjoin it, if it was joined previously.
+The same button will be used to that purpose, with the corresponding action displayed (i.e. `Join` if the team is not joined yet, `Unjoin` if the team is already joined)

-5. In case of contradiction of the previous rules with the user flow, the previous rules win
+6. In case of contradiction of the previous rules with the user flow, the previous rules win

 ## Modelizing the user flow with an extended state machine
 On the first iteration, the provided wireframes are refined into a workable state machine, which